zynthian/zynthian-web2/pages/04.keyboard-expander/02._content/content.md

 padding_bottom: none
 margin_bottom: none
 role: default
+body_classes: 'use-case custom-list'
 limit_reveal: '0'
-body_classes: 'basic-concepts custom-list'
 ---

 [column class="column-offset-1 column-6 first"]
 Zynthian includes more than 30 synth-engines, hundreds of effects and thousands of presets.
-You can play the music style you want (classical, jazz, funk, rock, pop, electro), recreating vintage sounds, or explore new sounds and textures by combining several engines and presets, or creating your own presets by adjusting the engine parameters, adding effects and filters, ...
+You can play the music style you want, recreating vintage instruments or exploring new sounds and textures.
+You can combine several engines and presets, adjust the synth-engine parameters and add effects and filters.

 Zynthian supports the LV2-plugin standard, so the list of Synth Engines & Effects is ever growing.
 The amazing (but non-free) [Pianoteq](https://www.modartt.com/pianoteq?target=_blank) physical modeller is also supported and a demo version is included.
 Of course, you can easily upgrade to the licensed version.